 Diapause induction, termination, sequencing, and gene identification

-RNA samples obtained from distinct stages of this species were prepared and sequenced using the Illumina Hiseq2000 sequencing platform.
-Four cDNA libraries were constructed from the samples described above (Dpre, Dp, NDpre, and NDp).
-After filtering raw reads (reads containing adaptor, reads containing N larger than 10%, and low-quality reads (Qphred < 20) were removed), clean reads were retained (Table 1).
-The clean data were assembled by Trinity and Corset with 87,022 unigenes, and an average length of 1,604 nt and an N50 of 3,148.
-Of the unigenes, 35,231 (40.5%) were longer than 1000 bp (Table 2).
+RNA samples obtained from distinct stages of T. dendrolimi were prepared and sequenced using the Illumina Hiseq2000 sequencing platform.
+Four cDNA libraries were constructed from the samples of Dpre, Dp, NDpre, and NDp.
+After filtering raw reads (reads containing adaptors, reads containing N larger than 10%, and low-quality reads (Qphred < 20) were removed), clean reads were retained (Table 1).
+The clean data were assembled by Trinity and Corset with 87,022 transcripts, and an average length of 1,604 nt and an N50 of 3,148.
+Of the transcripts, 35,231 (40.5%) were longer than 1000 bp (Table 2).

-In order to gain information of gene function, transcripts were annotated using BLASTX searches against the non-redundant (NR) sequence database; 39,969 (45.92%) of them displayed homology to known proteins (E < 1e-5; Fig. 1A).
-Nearly 25,000 annotated unigenes, over 65% of the annotated unigenes, were homologous to T. pretiosum, probably because the genome of T. pretiosum was the only available one in Trichogramma.
-Fewer unigenes were homologous to Nasonia vitripennis (1,217, 3.1%), Apis florea (26, 0.03%), A. dorsata (12, 0.01%), or A. cerana (15, 0.01%) (Fig. 1B).
-Less than 40 unigenes were matched to those from Microplitis demolitor.
-Among all annotated unigenes, 73.0% unigenes had significant homology with an E-value of <10-30 (Fig. 1C), and 52.3% had a similarity higher than 80.0% (Fig. 1D).
-After filtering and removing redundant sequences, we kept those with significant BLAST hits and constructed a non-redundant dataset containing 7,593 sequences with an average length of 3,351 nt.
+To study gene function, transcripts were annotated using BLASTX searches against the non-redundant (NR) sequence database; 39,969 (45.92%) displayed homology to known proteins (E < 1e-5; Fig. 1A).
+Nearly 25,000 annotated transcripts, over 65% of the annotated transcripts, were homologous to T. pretiosum, probably because the genome of T. pretiosum was the only available Trichogramma.
+Fewer transcripts were homologous to Nasonia vitripennis (1,217, 3.1%), Apis florea (26, 0.03%), A. dorsata (12, 0.01%), or A. cerana (15, 0.01%) (Fig. 1B).
+Fewer than 40 transcripts matched those from Microplitis demolitor.
+Among all annotated transcripts, 73.0% had significant homology with an E-value of <10-30 (Fig. 1C), and 52.3% had a similarity greater than 80.0% (Fig. 1D).
+After filtering and removing redundant sequences, we retained those with significant BLAST hits and constructed a non-redundant dataset containing 7,593 unigenes with an average length of 3,351 nt.
 Based on the annotation, such as gene length, ID, and speculative function, the diapause-related genes and potential genes involved in diapause were sorted out for further analysis.

 Identification of DEGs and functional classification

-Ten genes were selected for validation with qPCR, and glyceraldehyde phosphate dehydrogenase (GAPDH) was selected as the reference gene after measuring its stable expression level for diapause and non-diapause.
-The tendencies of these genes’ expression profilings were similar according to RNA-Seq and qPCR (Fig. 2).
-Among these ten selected genes, all except trehalase (tre) were up-regulated during diapause.
+Ten genes were selected for validation with qPCR, and glyceraldehyde phosphate dehydrogenase (GAPDH) was selected as the reference gene after measuring its stable expression level in diapause and non-diapause groups.
+The tendencies of the expression profiles of these genes were similar according to RNA-Seq and qPCR (Fig. 2).
+Among these 10 selected genes, all except trehalase (tre) were up-regulated during diapause.

-To get more acquainted with diapause-specific transcriptional changes in T. dendrolimi induced by low temperature, we performed pairwise comparisons between different libraries to identify the DEGs.
-The results showed that there were 5,702 DEGs were identified among four groups.
+To study diapause-specific transcriptional changes in T. dendrolimi induced by low temperature, we made pairwise comparisons between different libraries to identify the DEGs.
+A total of 5,702 DEGs were identified among four groups.
 Among these DEGs, there were 3,182 DEGs changed in Dpre compared to NDpre.
-While, DESeq2 identified 3,251 and 3,442 DEGs exclusively changed in Dp vs NDp and Dpre vs Dp, respectively.
-In addition, DEGs changed in NDpre vs NDp were 1,511.
-This group of DEGs may be the genes relative to normal development, namely from prepupa to pupa, not to diapause development.
-According to the venn diagram, there were 463 genes changed throughout the diapause development process, while in normal development process, the expression of these genes did not change (Fig. 3).
+DESeq identified 3,251 and 3,442 DEGs exclusively changed in Dp vs NDp and Dpre vs Dp, respectively.
+In addition, the DEGs changed in NDpre vs NDp were 1,511.
+This group of DEGs may be the genes related to normal development, namely from prepupa to pupa, not to diapause development.
+According to the Venn diagram, there were 463 genes changed throughout the diapause development process, while in the normal development process, the expression of these genes did not change (Fig. 3).

-To figure out the potential function of identified DEGs, GO enrichment was performed.
-From the results, in all combination except for Dpre vs Dp, more genes were up-regulated.
-But, when compared Dpre to Dp, there was little difference in the number of up- and down-regulated genes.
-Besides, more DEGs were assigned to the same category among different groups.
-Regulation of transcription, DNA-templated, oxidation-reduction process, and signal transduction were the top three in all these four groups.
-Interestingly, the number of DEGs involved in ribosome biogenesis was much higher during diapause development than normal development (Fig. 4).
-Moreover, the subsequent analyses are based directly upon these results.
+To determine the potential function of identified DEGs, GO enrichment was performed.
+In all combinations, except for Dpre vs Dp, more genes were up-regulated.
+However, when we compared Dpre to Dp, there was little difference in the number of up- and down-regulated genes.
+Furthermore, more DEGs were assigned to the same category among different groups.
+Regulation of transcription, DNA-templated process, oxidation-reduction process, and signal transduction process were the top three in these four groups.
+The number of DEGs involved in ribosome biogenesis was much higher during diapause development than during normal development (Fig. 4).
+The subsequent analyses are based directly upon these results.

 Comparative analysis of genes involved in diapause

-According to the results of GO enrichment, firstly, we focused on the genes enriched in the oxidation-reduction process, regulation of transcription, DNA-templated and signal transduction.
-In addition, ribosome biogenesis was something that we were looking at.
+Based on the results of GO enrichment, we focused on the genes enriched in the oxidation-reduction process, regulation of transcription, DNA-templated process and signal transduction process, which were processes enriched in most DEGs.
+In addition, we also examined ribosome biogenesis.

-According to the results, there were 36 transcription factors differentially expressed during diapause development.
-Based on these results, it was speculated that three kinds of transcription factors might be associated with diapause in T. dendrolimi.
+There were 36 transcription factors differentially expressed during diapause development, and it appears that three kinds of transcription factors might be associated with diapause in T. dendrolimi.

-Firstly, zinc finger protein.
-There were three genes encoded zinc finger protein, zinc finger protein 271, zinc finger 184, and zinc finger 544, were identified in the transcriptome.
-They were all up-regulated that the expressions of these three genes of Dpre were higher than that of Dp.
+The first kind is zinc finger protein.
+Three genes encoded zinc finger protein.
+Zinc finger protein 271, zinc finger 184, and zinc finger 544, were identified in the transcriptome.
+They were all up-regulated such that the expressions of these three genes in Dpre were higher than expression in Dp.
 Zinc finger protein gene 271 had an SFP domain.
-Genes containing this domain were considered to be a putative transcriptional repressor during G2/M (second gap period to mitotic period) transition.
-One of the most noticeable characteristics of diapause is the blockage of ontogeny, and this blockage always occurs with the cell cycle cessation [40, 41].
-In N. vitripennis, the S phase of the cell cycle disappeared in the beginning stage of diapause due to the cells being arrested in the G0/G1 (stop cell division to first gap) and G2 phases.
-Similarly, in drosophilid fly, Chymomyza costata, the cell cycle of CNS cells was arrested in the G0/G1 (86.6%) and G2 (12.8%) division phases during diapause .
-The wee1 gene, encoding for a kind of inhibitory kinase, was up-regulated during diapause in this species.
+Genes containing this domain are putative transcriptional repressors during the G2/M (second gap period to mitotic period) transition.
+The wee1 gene, encoding an inhibitory kinase, was up-regulated during diapause in N. vitripennis .
 We obtained similar results in T. dendrolimi (Fig. 6).
-Therefore, the wee1 gene might be a molecular marker of diapause.
-Besides, zinc finger protein 184 contained a GDT1 domain, which is a putative Ca2+/H+ antiporter.
-Ca2+/H+ antiporter, which maintain the homeostasis, has been studied a lot in plants, but there are few studies in insects.
+In addition, zinc finger protein 184 contained a GDT1 domain, which is a putative Ca2+/H+ antiporter.
+Ca2+/H+ antiporter, which maintains homeostasis, has been studied in plants, but there are few studies.

-Third, forkhead box proteins.
-In previous studies, FOXOs have been identified as promising candidates for the molecular control of embryonic diapause in some species, like Culex pipiens [22, 48].
-In T. dendrolimi, three forkhead box proteins, foxo, forkead box protein E3 (foxe3), and forkhead box protein D3 (foxd3) were identified.
-These genes were up-regulated both in the prepupae and pupae individual in diapause conditions.
-So, we inferred that they may play a role in diapause development.
+The third group of transcription factors is forkhead box protein.
+FOXOs have been identified as candidates for the molecular control of embryonic diapause in some species, like Culex pipiens [22, 37].
+In T. dendrolimi, three forkhead box proteins (foxo), forkead box protein E3 (foxe3), and forkhead box protein D3 (foxd3) were identified.
+These genes were up-regulated both in diapause prepupae and resulting pupae, and they likely play a role in diapause development.